ternandsparrow/natcap-invest-docker-flask/README.md

 There are 3 ways to run this project:
  1. build the docker image and run it
- 1. have a virtualenv (or not, if you're crazy) with all the dependencies installed
+ 1. have a virtualenv (or not, if you're crazy) with all the dependencies installed and run full implementations directly on your machine
  1. use `tests/stub_runner.py`

 The first two methods run a "real" system that will actually call natcap's code.
 The third method runs flask with a stub natcap implementation behind it so you can quickly iterate on changes to the HTTP related code without running the slow backend code or building a docker image (also slow).